 After looking at the history of the Sazerac and looking at the elements of the cocktail, I think it is time to make the best Sazerac recipe we can.
 This New Orleans classic is really a simple drink to make, but it the ingredients can also become quickly unbalanced.
 With just a little patience and the right ingredients, you to can make a great cocktail with this Sazerac recipe.
-Go straight to the recipe.

 The Devil Is In The Details in A Great Sazerac Recipe